Vincent M. DeOrchis

 Professional Activities

-• Serves on the Editorial Advisory Board of the Journal of Transportation Law, Logistics and Policy, Association of Transportation Law Professionals, Inc. (ATLP)
+• Editorial Advisory Board Member, Journal of Transportation Law, Logistics and Policy

-• Served on the board of directors of the Maritime Law Association of the United States
+• Former Member of Board of Directors, Maritime Law Association of the United States

-• Served as Chairman of the Committee on Carriage of Goods, and Vice Chair of the Committee on Maritime Fraud
+• Former Chairman of the Committee on Carriage of Goods and Former Vice Chair of the Committee on Maritime Fraud

-• Served on the board of directors of New York Maritime, Inc. (NYMAR)
+• Former Member of Board of Directors, New York Maritime, Inc. (NYMAR)

-• Participated as a briefing judge in the Judge John R. Brown National Moot Court Competition
+• Former Briefing Judge, Judge John R. Brown National Moot Court Competition

 Education